 - $80 per party, for up to 8 passengers above the normal Catalina Express fee from Dana Point.

 Whereas the Commodore Lounge price includes one drink, the Captain's Lounge includes four.
 (We're not sure how someone could drink four beverages within the 70 minutes it takes to get from port to port, but we have faith it's possible if someone's determined to cash in on them!)

 ➜ What's the Difference Between Catalina Express and Catalina Flyer?

 Catalina Flyer is a different company than Catalina Express.
 Catalina Flyer only travels between Newport Beach, CA, and Avalon.

-We both carried on a piece of luggage to go in the storage area, then had a personal bag each that we took to our seats.
-No one weighed the luggage (at the terminal or on the ship) but that could be because our bag was clearly lighter than 50 pounds.
+We both carried a piece of luggage to the storage area, then had a personal bag each that we took to our seats.
+No one weighed the luggage (at the terminal or on the ship), but that could be because our bag was clearly lighter than 50 pounds.